coar-repositories/dealing-with-bots/webroot/content/process/_index.md

 ---
-title: A Process for Managing Visitors
+title: A Process for Managing Bots
 date: 2024-12-16
 draft: false
 menu: